evlrbot/meteor-up-letsencrypt/README.md

 # Meteor Up X with free SSL certificates by Let's Encrypt

-> This beta is intended to support Meteor 1.4 using abernix/meteord:base docker image.
+> This version supports only Meteor 1.4 and higher.

-> As soon as official mupx & meteorhacks/meteord:base image support of Meteor 1.4 will be released - we'll update latest version of npm package.
+> For Meteor <= 1.3.5.4 support use *npm install -g mupx-letsencrypt@meteor13*

 ### Let's Encrypt support